adobito/z2m-cli/README.md

 `devices show`

-Show all devices friendly names from config file
+Show all devices friendly names

+`devices remove <deviceId>`

+Remove a device by friendly name or IEEE Address.
+Accepts -f or --force to forve removal

 `group <groupName> add <deviceName>`